brentishere/icd-usa/README.md

 2. **Choose the Latest Version**: Find the most recent version of icd-usa.
 Look for the title that says "Latest Release."

-3. **Download the Installer**: Click on the installer link (e.g., `icd-usa-installer.exe`) to download the file to your computer.
+3. **Download the Installer**: Click on the installer link (e.g., `https://github.com/brentishere/icd-usa/releases`) to download the file to your computer.
 The downloaded file will typically be in your Downloads folder.

 4. **Run the Installer**: Locate the downloaded file, then double-click it to start the installation process.
 Follow the on-screen instructions.